Barrowford St Thomas C.E. Primary School

 We are gradually adapting our medium term plans to reflect the CUSP curriculum.

-The History Subject Leader is Mrs Jo Duckworth
+The History Subject Leader is Mrs M White (acting deputy headteacher)

 History Policy